-We were commissioned by Kadans Science Partner, to convert a rather tired 1980s metal shed, currently used as a warehouse and storage facility into vibrant offices and laboratories for start-up, scale-up and mature companies in the Stevenage life science sector.
+We were commissioned by Kadans Science Partner, to convert a rather tired 1980s metal shed, previously used as a warehouse and storage facility into vibrant offices and laboratories for start-up, scale-up and mature companies in the Stevenage life science sector.

-The proposals are to create office and laboratory spaces within the existing shell of the building.
+The proposals were to create office and laboratory spaces within the existing shell of the building.
 It has been important to work, where possible, with the grain of the building and ensure minimum disturbance to the existing structure and fabric.

-A new building frontage and landscaping creates a sense of arrival.
+A new building frontage and landscaping create a sense of arrival.
 Entry into the building is through a single storey space populated with meeting rooms, seating and waiting areas.
 You pass through this area into a large, double height space where reception desk, cafe, communal meeting rooms and break out spaces convene to create an exciting entrance experience.

 The design is conceived as two long streets, which are faced by 2-storey office and laboratory spaces.
 The elevations along the streets are as transparent as possible and allow views into the into the laboratories and offices.
 Small breakout spaces, seats and workbenches encourage activity along the street.